Select Page

 power to chooseGot power?
 Want power?
 Want to be powerful?

-I’m sure hoping the answer was “yes” to all three questions!
+I’m sure hoping your answer was “yes” to all three questions!

 Despite some commonly held notions, everyone can have power—lots of it—without being a high-ranking pooh-bah!